Frequently Asked Questions

 Have you written any other crime series?

 Yes, my most recent crime series is about an ex-police officer turned Private Investigator, Kate Marshall.
-The first book, Nine Elms was published in 2019, and the second book, Shadow Sands will be published November 3rd 2020.
+There are 3 books in the series; Nine Elms, Shadow Sands, and the third book, Darkness Falls, will be published on December 7th 2021.

 Are your books only available as eBooks?

 No. My books are available in all formats; eBook, paperbacks and audiobooks.
-There are clickable links to booksellers at the bottom of this page.
+Check out the ‘Robert’s Books’ page for all editions and links to buy copies.

 In which order should your books be read?